-Checks that the result of an expression is in the range of representable values for its type, and that shift counts are valid.
+Description Checks that the result of an expression is in the range of representable values for its type, and that shift counts are valid.
 Does not check for overflow in shift operations, which is handled by a separate check.
-See Detecting bit loss or undefined behavior when shifting, page 341.

-Because the behavior of signed overflow is undefined, and because unsigned overflow results in a truncation that can sometimes be undesirable.
+See Detecting bit loss or undefined behavior when shifting , page 359.
+Why perform the check Because the behavior of signed overflow is undefined, and because unsigned overflow results in a truncation that can sometimes be undesirable.
 Although the shift operation is not checked, shift counts are checked because if a shift count is negative or greater than or equal to the width of the promoted left operand, the behavior of the shift operation is undefined.

-Compiler option:

---runtime\checking signed\overflow|unsiged\overflow

-In the IDE: Project>Options>Runtime Checking>Integer overflow

-The check can be avoided, for example by working in a larger type, when such a type exists:
+How to use it Compiler option: runtime_checking signed_overflow unsiged_overflow In the IDE: Project>Options>Runtime Checking>Integer overflow The check can be applied to one or more modules.
+The check can be avoided, for example by working in a larger type, when such a type exists: int f(int a, int b) { return (int) ((long long) a + (long long) b); } short g(short a, short b) { return (short) ( a + b); } / Integer promotion occurs /

-'''

-int f(int a, int b)

-{ return (int) ((long long) a + (long long) b); }

-short g(short a, short b)

-{ return (short) ( a + b); } / Integer promotion occurs /

-'''

-The compiler inserts code to perform the check at each integer operation that can overflow (+, -, \, /, \, including unary -) and each shift operation, unless the compiler determines that the check cannot fail.
+How it works The compiler inserts code to perform the check at each integer operation that can overflow (+, -, \, /, %, including unary -) and each shift operation, unless the compiler determines that the check cannot fail.

-Note that increment/decrement operators (++/--) and compound assignments (+=, -=, etc) are checked as if they were written longhand $(vax = vax \ op \ val)$ .
+Note that increment/decrement operators (++/--) and compound assignments (+=, -=, etc) are checked as if they were written longhand (var = var op val).